brendel-group/mission_db/docs/restapi/README.md

 This should only be a short overview about what is suported.\
 For more details about how to use the endpoints refer to the [dj-rest-auth documentation](https://dj-rest-auth.readthedocs.io/en/latest/api_endpoints.html).

+## how to test using the webserver
+### starting the webserver
+- cd into the backend dir
+- run `python manage.py runserver`

 ## using the webserver
 - GET Requests for missions